-Glossary of Agile Terms
+Glossary of agile terms

 Agile.
 A group of product development and project management methods that promotes adaptive planning, evolutionary development, early delivery, and continuous improvement, and encourages rapid and flexible response to change.
+Highly effective in knowledge-work environments.

 Design Thinking.
 A problem-solving framework for creating and testing potential solutions with a focus on real-world experience.
 It utilizes five phases: Empathize, (Re)Define the Problem, Ideate, Prototype, and Test.